The Health Insurance Marketplace

 Through the marketplace, people can compare health plans by the amount of coverage they offer and price.
 All plans sold in the marketplaces cover essential health care and cannot deny coverage to people with pre-existing conditions like cancer.

-Health plans bought in the marketplaces can take effect as early as January 1, 2015 if you sign up by December 15, 2014.
+Health plans bought in the marketplaces can take effect as early as January 1, 2016.

 What is a marketplace?